-Are you looking for your next city break in the US and want to capture some epic Instagram shot?
+Are you looking for your next city break in the US and want to capture some epic Instagram shots?
 With the help of many travel bloggers, I have compiled a list of the most Instagrammable places in US cities!

 NEW YORK CITY